 If you're (gasp!) not familiar with it, Knightmare was an immensely popular children's TV show in the UK, which aired from 1987 to 1994 on CITV and has been repeated in recent years on Challenge (Freeview channel 47).
 It was a unique and groundbreaking programme, set in a medieval fantasy world – part gameshow, part comedy-drama, constantly evolving over the course of its 8 series.
 There are tons of things to love about Knightmare, many of which are even better appreciated through adult eyes.

 Teams of children would attempt to complete a quest, which involved one of them (the 'dungeoneer') journeying through a series of magical environments via bluescreen technology.
 Because this contestant could only see the blue studio and not the superimposed locations, they had to be guided by their friends who were following the adventure on a viewscreen.
-The quests incorporated all sorts of mental and physical challenges – navigating obstacles, solving riddles and puzzles, answering general knowledge questions, choosing objects that may be needed later, casting spells, and interacting with a variety of characters.
+The quests incorporated all sorts of mental and physical challenges – navigating obstacles, solving riddles and puzzles, answering general knowledge or plot-related questions, choosing objects that may be needed later, casting spells, and interacting with a variety of characters.
 Very few teams were successful, as mistakes were easily made and usually resulted in the dungeoneer meeting some grisly fate!